-Natural gas accounts for about 65% of the different energy sources used by Fortum.
-Natural gas is used mainly in Russia, which accounts for close to 99% of our total use of natural gas.
+Natural gas accounts for about 62% of the different energy sources used by Fortum.
+Natural gas is used mainly in Russia, which accounts for about 98% of our total use of natural gas.
 Natural gas is used in small quantities also in Finland, the Baltic countries and Poland.
 The world’s natural gas reserves are big, and there is enough natural gas for energy production demand for several decades.

-Natural gas is the cleanest of the fossil fuels in terms of greenhouse gases and other flue-gas emissions because it doesn’t contain sulphur and it generates minimal particle emissions.
+Natural gas is the cleanest of the fossil fuels in terms of greenhouse gases and other flue-gas missions with relation to produced energy, therefore it doesn't contain sulphur and generates only minimal particle emissions.
 Nitrogen oxide emissions can be decreased with combustion technology.
 Potential leaks from gas pipelines have an impact on the climate because natural gas is almost 100% methane, which is a greenhouse gas worse than carbon dioxide.

 Coal accounts for about 10% of Fortum’s energy sources.
 About half of this is used in Russia and the other half in Finland and Poland.
 The world’s coal reserves are big.
 Coal’s availability and storability make it an economical source for reserve and peak-load power; in some situations, it is the only viable alternative.

-Coal has big environmental impacts because of the carbon dioxide, sulphur, nitrogen and particle emissions.
-However, various combustion and flue-gas cleaning technologies can decrease the sulphur, nitrogen and particle emissions to levels within the regulatory requirements.
+Coal has big environmental impacts because of the carbon dioxide, sulphur dioxide, nitrogen oxide and particle emissions.
+However, various combustion and flue-gas cleaning technologies can decrease the sulphur dioxide, nitrogen oxide and particle emissions to levels within the regulatory requirements.
 Viable technology for separating carbon dioxide from flue gases is not available for the time being.

 The ash generated at our power plants is utilised in the construction material industry and in earthwork, and the gypsum generated in the flue-gas cleaning process is used in the production of gypsum board.
 Recycling reduces landfill waste and the need to use other natural resources.